EU AI Act for Energy Companies: Grid AI Compliance Guide 2026

 Energy infrastructure is critical by definition.
 When AI manages power grids, controls generation, or operates safety systems, the stakes are high.
-The AI Act recognizes this—AI in critical infrastructure management is explicitly high-risk.
+The EU AI Act recognizes this—AI in critical infrastructure management is explicitly high-risk.

 But most energy AI isn’t managing critical infrastructure.
 The classification depends on what the AI actually controls.